lindegroup/autopkgr/README.md

 - Installation of Git, which AutoPkg uses.
 - Discovery of and subscription to the repositories and recipes you need.
 - Automatic scheduled checks of the recipes you choose.
-- Email, Slack, or HipChat notifications when new software is packaged.
+- Email, Slack, Teams, Google Chat, or HipChat notifications when new software is packaged.
 - Ability to easily create and edit AutoPkg recipe overrides.
 - Easy access to common folders that AutoPkg admins need.
 - Basic integration of AutoPkg with popular software distribution frameworks like [Munki](https://www.munki.org/munki/), [Jamf Pro](https://www.jamf.com/products/jamf-pro/), [HEAT LANrev](https://heatsoftware.com/software-solutions/unified-endpoint-management/lanrev/), [FileWave](https://www.filewave.com/), and [MacPatch](https://macpatch.github.io/).